Travel.State.Gov > International Travel > Country Information > Bonaire, Sint Eustatius, and Saba International Travel Information

 There are no known areas of instability on the BES islands, although drug trafficking organizations do operate on the island.

-Crime: The crime threat is generally considered low for Saba and St. Eustatuis and medium for Bonaire, although travelers should always take precautions in unfamiliar surroundings.
-There are incidents of theft from hotel rooms and vehicles, and armed robberies have occurred.
-Do not leave valuables unattended in public areas or unsecured hotel rooms and rental homes.
-U.S. travelers should have a copy of their valid U.S. passport in a secure location in case their passport is stolen.
+Crime: The crime threat is considered low for Saba and St. Eustatius and medium for Bonaire, although you should always take precautions in unfamiliar surroundings.
+Do not leave valuables unattended in public areas or in unsecured hotel rooms and rental homes.
+Keep a copy of your valid U.S. passport in a secure location in case it is stolen.

 Car theft, especially of rental vehicles, can occur.
 Vehicle leases or rentals may not be fully covered by local insurance when a vehicle is stolen or damaged.
 Be sure you are sufficiently insured when renting vehicles and jet skis.
-Parents of young travelers should be aware that the legal drinking age of 18 is not always rigorously enforced on the BES islands, so extra parental supervision may be appropriate.
-Young travelers in particular are urged to take the same precautions they would take when going out in the United States, e.g., travel in pairs or groups and be responsible with alcohol consumption.
-If you are a victim of crime, report it immediately to the local police and to the U.S. Consulate General Curacao.
-Do not rely on managers of hotels, restaurants, or tour companies to make the report for you.
+The legal drinking age of 18 is not always rigorously enforced on the BES islands, so extra parental supervision may be appropriate.
+Travel in pairs or groups and be responsible with alcohol consumption.

 For information on scams, visit the Department of State and FBI pages on scams and safety.